-The purest of all colors in terms of composition, white is considered in most cultures to be symbolic of goodness and light.
-It can also indicate cleanliness and is the color of perfection.
+The purest of all colors in terms of composition, white is considered by most cultures to represent goodness and light.
+It can also indicate cleanliness and perfection.
 On the American flag, the white stripes signify purity and innocence.

 In the summer garden, white has a certain innocent quality, too.
-White plants reflect light, instantly brightening and drawing attention to key areas of the garden.
-And planted alone, they act as beacons, calling attention to themselves while highlighting other colors.
+Since white flowers reflect light, they instantly brighten key areas of the garden.
+They also help highlight other colors.

 Drift of white echinacea